 Learning how to build an emergency fund is the first step to getting your finances in order.
 You’ll sleep better with some cash in the bank and, most importantly, you can start focusing on longer-term (and more exciting) financial goals.

-In this guide, you’ll learn all there is to know about emergency funds — including some advanced financial planning tips that can help you build one quickly.
+In this guide, you’ll learn all there is to know about emergency funds, including:

 What Is an Emergency Fund?

 An emergency fund is a cash reserve for unexpected costs or financial emergencies.
 You can use it to pay for things like fixing your car or house, paying medical bills, or surviving a job loss.